Appendix D: Frequent Questions about the State School Environmental Health Guidelines

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.The Energy Independence and Security Act of 2007(310pp, 828K), signed into law in December 2007, amended the Toxic Substances Control Act, 15 U.S.C.
 2601 et seq., by adding a requirement for EPA, in consultation with relevant federal agencies, to develop voluntary guidelines to help states establish and implement environmental health programs in K-12 schools.

 Protecting children's health and advancing environmental justice are critically important goals for EPA, as reflected in EPA's strategic plan.1 A child's developing organ systems are often more sensitive to environmental stressors, and children are frequently more heavily exposed to toxic substances in the environment than adults.2 Children in minority, low-income, and other underserved populations, as well as children with disabilities, might experience higher exposures to multiple environmental contaminants where they live, learn, and play and could be placed at a disproportionate risk for associated health effects.3

 What is the difference between the EH Guidelines and the School Siting Guidelines?

 The School Siting Guidelines present recommendations for evaluating the environmental and public health risks and benefits of potential school locations that might be considered during the school siting process.
 The School Siting Guidelines take into account: